Learn how to manage and prevent spitting up after feeding.

 - If your baby is frantic, stressed or is rushing through feeding, calm him down first.
 Then try feeding him again.

 - Try to avoid disruptions like bright lights or unusual noises during a feeding.

 - Give smaller, more frequent feedings to reduce the chances of spit-up.

-If his spit up continues, ask your doctor about switching to Enfamil A+® Thickened, specially designed to help reduce spit-up.
+If his spit up continues, ask your doctor about switching to Enfamil A+ for feeding babies who frequently Spit Up is, specially designed to help reduce spit-up.

 * of doctors who recommend a specific formula

 Vomiting is forceful, usually upsetting and produces a much greater volume than just spitting up.
 Vomiting can be a sign of a viral infection in the stomach, an allergic reaction or it could be another gastrointestinal problem.
 If your baby is vomiting, you should consult with your baby's doctor.